 Should I Be With My Cat While It Is Euthanized?

 This is entirely your decision.
-Some owners consider it an opportunity to say one last goodbye.
-Others find the whole concept too upsetting and prefer to remember their cat at its healthiest.
+Some owners consider it an opportunity to say one last goodbye, while others find the whole concept too upsetting and prefer to remember their cat at its healthiest.

-If you are going to be present during the procedure, prepare yourself accordingly.
+If you intend to be present during the procedure, prepare yourself accordingly.
 You will be watching your beloved pet pass away, and this can be traumatic and on par with the loss of a human family member.

 If you want to be present when your pet is euthanized, don’t stay alone afterward.
 Ensure that you have friends and family members around you to help manage your grief.

 It’s one thing to return home to an empty cat bed and disused food bowl.
 It’s quite another to watch your cat take its last breath.

 You should also be aware that the immediate aftermath of euthanasia can be very upsetting.
 The cat will often start to twitch and lose control of its bladder and bowels.
 It may even open its eyes.
 These are not signs of life or a suggestion that your cat is clinging to consciousness.

 Everything that happens is natural and common when an animal passes away.
 But, unfortunately, this doesn’t make it any less painful for an owner to watch.

 Your cat may take some comfort from your presence.
 You’ll need to think about your pet’s persona and how it has acted recently.
 If it gave the impression of preferring to be alone, this might be better.

 Put yourself in this situation.
 You have thought about what’s best for your cat in making the decision.
 Now it’s time to think about how you will handle the event.
 If you feel that watching your cat die will be too traumatic, nobody will judge you.
 Therefore, you don’t have to attend.

 My Pet Died Because of Me

-This is a common refrain from owners that lose their beloved cat.
+This is a common refrain from an owner that loses their beloved cat.
 But, unfortunately, it’s human nature to blame ourselves when the worst happens to our pets.